noama-demo/Lab01/README.md

 - Go to a playground folder using explorer (c:\temp, for example)
 - Create a new folder named 'my-repo' and enter it
 - Right click inside the folder and select 'GitExt create new repository'
+- Right click inside the folder and select 'GitExt open repository'
 #### Adding files and commits
 - Create 3 files in your new folder (using notepad, or any other editor)
     - file1.txt